splunk-soar-connectors/mssentinel/README.md

 ### Microsoft Azure Application creation

 This app requires creating a Microsoft Azure Application.
 To do so, navigate to
-<a href="https://portal.azure.com" target="_blank">https://portal.azure.com</a> in a browser and log
+<https://portal.azure.com> in a browser and log in with a Microsoft account, then select **Azure
-in with a Microsoft account, then select **Azure Active Directory** .
+Active Directory** .

 1. Go to **App Registrations** and click on **+ New registration** .
 2. Give the app an appropriate name.
 3. Select a supported account type.
 4. Click on the **Register** .
     -   Under **Certificates & secrets** , add **New client secret** .
 Note this key somewhere secure, as it cannot be retrieved after closing the window.
     -   Under **Redirect URIs** we will be updating the entry of https://phantom.local to reflect the actual redirect URI.
 We will get this from the SOAR asset we create below in the section titled "Configure the Sentinel SOAR app Asset"

 ### Assign required Permission to the App Registration